MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 description: Azure AI Video Indexer enabled by Arc an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
-It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: overview ms.service: azure-video-indexer ms.date: 11/16/2023 ms.author: inhenkel
+It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud. ms.topic: overview ms.service: azure-video-indexer ms.date: 12/11/2023 ms.author: inhenkel
 author: IngridAtMicrosoft
 ---

-# Azure Video Indexer enabled by Arc (Preview) overview
+# Azure Video Indexer enabled by Arc overview (preview)

 [!INCLUDE [variable-edge-product-name](includes/variable-edge-product-name.md)] ([!INCLUDE [variable-edge-product-acronym](includes/variable-edge-product-acronym.md)]) is an Azure Arc extension enabled service that runs video and audio analysis on edge devices.
 It's a hybrid video indexing solution that enables customers to index their video content anywhere it resides, on the cloud, the edge or multicloud.